Now I love a wedding website, so I’m delighted you lovelies asked me to write a blog post all about them!

 Guest’s can’t help themselves, they like to ask questions.
 They want to know all about your wedding and they want to know it now.
 I know this is something a lot of you struggle with, as it’s a topic we’ve discussed before!
 It can be hard when guests bombard you with questions, especially if that’s a part of your planning you haven’t gotten to just yet.

 Setting up a wedding website allows you to update guests quickly and easily.
-You can send guests details of your wedding website when you send out your invites, meaning they can access all the information they need anytime they like.
-If you have any updates, change of plans, timings or dates then this can all be easily by modified too.
+You can send guests details of your wedding website when you send out your invites.
+Allowing guests to access all of the information they need anytime they like.
+If you have any updates to make such as date or timing changes then this can easily be amended too.

 Most websites will allow you to customise their design and content to complement your wedding.
 You can usually include details such as; timelines, location, rsvp’s and so much more.
 Making it really easy for guests to navigate and find out all the information they need ahead of your day.